HOW TO CLEAN INLINE SKATE BEARINGS

-About once every two or three months, your skate bearings will need to be cleaned.
-You don't need a lot of mechanical know-how to do the job.
-With a little patience and the right tools, it's easy to do.
+As an inline hockey player, you’ll need to clean your skate bearings about once every two or three months.
+But you don't need a lot of mechanical know-how to do the job.
+With a little patience and the right tools, it's easy to clean your skate bearings at home.

 To clean your bearings, you'll need:

-There are four simple steps in the cleaning process:
+There are four simple steps to cleaning your skate bearings:

 - Preparation – Gather your tools and use a hard, non-absorbent surface.